BrantNiven/BrantNiven.github.io/README.md

 ---

 ## About Me
-I am a Data Analyst specializing in revenue and marketing analytics across large, multi-property real estate portfolios.
+I am a Data Analyst focused in revenue and marketing analytics across large, multi-property real estate portfolios.

 A core strength of my work is **unifying fragmented data across multiple systems and sources** — including ILS platforms, internal leasing data, marketing expenses, and operational reports — into standardized, reusable analytical models.